-In Part 1: WHAT is Privilege, I give a basic definition of privilege, review examples of benefits privileged groups receive and obstacles privileged groups avoid, and talk about how blindspots work and why we have them.
+In Explaining Privilege Part 1: WHAT is Privilege, I give a basic definition of privilege, review examples of benefits privileged groups receive and obstacles privileged groups avoid, and talk about how blindspots work and why we have them.

 Once you know that privilege exists and that you have blindspots, it seems like it should be simple to just stop participating in that system and fix it, right?
 But even people who’ve been involved in social activism for years wrestle with being aware of the places they have privilege and the gaps in their awareness of other people’s oppression.
 Why?

-Socialization of marginalized groups, socialization of privileged groups, and institutional power structures, reinforce and maintain the blindspots of privileged groups, which in turn causes a cycle of reinforcement that deprioritizes the needs marginalized people and incentivizes privileged people to disengage.
+Socialization of marginalized groups, socialization of privileged groups, and institutional power structures, reinforce and maintain the blindspots of privileged groups, which in turn causes a cycle of reinforcement that deprioritizes the needs of marginalized people and incentivizes privileged people to disengage.

 Note: When I use the phrases “marginalized group” or “privileged group” I’m always speaking in a relative sense.
 As I talked about in Par 1, privilege is on a spectrum and there’s a lot of competing factors that determine who has the power in an interaction and why.
 To simplify, when I use these two phrases, I’m imagining two people who are the opposite sides of the same spectrum.
 For example: If the marginalized person I’m referencing is black, that means the “privileged group” in that example refers to white people.
 Same with with able-bodied vs. disabled, gay vs straight, etc.

 What is Socialization and How Does it Work?

 Socialization is the process of learning ideas through social interactions about how a person like you should or shouldn’t behave, act, dress, think, feel, and aspire to be.
 Socialization comes from a lot of sources: